neuropoly/totalspineseg/README.md

 TotalSpineSeg uses a hybrid approach that integrates nnU-Net with an iterative algorithm for instance segmentation and labeling of vertebrae, intervertebral discs (IVDs), spinal cord, and spinal canal.
 The process involves two main steps:

-**First step**: An nnUnet model (`Dataset101`) was trained to identify 8 classes in total (Figure 1A).
+**Step 1**: An nnUnet model (`Dataset101`) was trained to identify 8 classes in total (Figure 1A).
 This includes 4 main classes: spinal cord, spinal canal, IVDs, and vertebrae.
 Additionally, it identifies 4 specific IVDs: C2-C3, C7-T1, T12-L1, and L5-S, which represent key anatomical landmarks along the spine.
 The output segmentation was then processed using an iterative algorithm.
 This algorithm extracts odd IVDs segmentation based on the C2-C3, C7-T1, T12-L1, and L5-S IVD labels produced by the model (Figure 1B).

-**Second step:** A second nnUNet model (`Dataset102`) was trained to identify 14 classes in total (Figure 1C).
+**Step 2:** A second nnUNet model (`Dataset102`) was trained to identify 14 classes in total (Figure 1C).
 This includes 6 main classes: spinal cord, spinal canal, odd IVDs, even IVDs, odd vertebrae, and even vertebrae.
 Additionally, it identifies 4 specific IVDs: C2-C3, C7-T1, T12-L1, and L5-S, and 4 specific vertebrae: C2, T1, T12, and Sacrum.
 This model uses two input channels: the MRI image and the odd IVDs extracted from the first step.
 The output segmentation was then processed using an algorithm that assigns an individual label value to each vertebra and IVD in the final segmentation mask (Figure 1D).

 For comparison, we also trained a single model (`Dataset103`) that outputs individual label values for each vertebra and IVD in a single step.